rcpch/digital-growth-charts-server/docs/developer/api-docker.md

 ---
 title: Docker development
-reviewers: Dr Marcus Baw, Dr Sean Cusack
+reviewers: Dr Marcus Baw, Dr Sean Cusack, Dr Anchit Chandran
 ---

 # Developing locally in a Docker container

 Docker containers avoid many of the problems and irritating snags related to conflicting versions of Python and libraries when setting up a development environment on your machine.

 In the Dockerized environment, all the code is running in an isolated virtual environment, so there are no version conflicts.
 This is similar to a virtual machine, but more efficient in terms of resources.

 The Docker container closely resembles our deployment environment, helping to prevent “Well It Works On *My* Machine”-type deployment difficulties.